wmac001/arc-overhang-orcaslicer-integration/README.md

 ## 11. How the Post-Procssing-Script works
 The script analyses the given gcode-file and splits it into layers.
 For every layer the informations are saved as an object (Class:Layer).
-Than it searches for "Bridge Infill" tag in the gcode, kindly provided by PrusaSlicer.
+Than it searches for "Bridge Infill" tag in the gcode, kindly provided by OrcaSlicer.

 The process will be shown with this simple example geometry(left).
 It has Bridge Infill at 2 areas in one layer, the right one is the overhang we want to replace.(right)
 ![Explain Geometry](examples/Algorithm_explained/Algorithm_Geometry.png)